FRS417-DataScienceBiologists/stamayoc/lab4_hw_rev.md

 ```

 6. Let's look closely at gestation and newborns.
 Summarize the mean gestation, newborn mass, and weaning mass by order.
 Add a new column that shows mean gestation in years and sort in descending order.
 Which group has the longest mean gestation?
-What is the common name for these mammals?
+What is the common name for these mammals? -Longest is Proboscidea, Elephants.

 ```r